GNS-Science/TS1170.5-SDP/docs/snz_documentation/snz_documentation.md

 <br>

 The TS 1170.5 provides two sets of SDP tables, one table for named urban and rural settlements (Table 3.4) and another table for a 0.1 x 0.1 degree grid of latitudes and longitudes (Table 3.5).
-The tables are provided in three file formats (PDF, JSON, and CSV), along with geospatial data used in deriving the parameter values.
+The tables are provided in three file formats (PDF, JSON, and CSV), along with geospatial data files used in deriving the parameter values.

 <br>